GAMA-Dev/GAMA-Dev.github.io/index.md

-## Game & Mobile Application Development.
-A Professional Student Organization.
+# Game & Mobile Application Development
+### A Professional Student Organization

 The Game and Mobile Application Development (GAMA Dev) organization was founded February 2017.
 It provides opportunities for students to meet other like-minded programmers, artists and musicians to learn more about the emerging technologies used in mobile application and game development and to collaborate on projects outside of the classroom.